Askaniy/TrueColorTools/ReadMe.md

 - `HG`: requires `G` parameter, see [Bowell et al. 1989](https://ui.adsabs.harvard.edu/abs/1989aste.conf..524B/abstract).
 - `HG1G2`: requires `G_1` and `G_2`, see [Muinonen et al. 2010](https://ui.adsabs.harvard.edu/abs/2010Icar..209..542M/abstract).

-It is assumed that all data is given in ascending wavelength order, and it is necessary to specify "white spectrum" for calibration if the photometric system does not determine it by equal-energy flux density by wavelengths ([this link](https://hst-docs.stsci.edu/acsdhb/chapter-5-acs-data-analysis/5-1-photometry#id-5.1Photometry-5.1.15.1.1PhotometricSystems,Units,andZeropoints) may help).
+It is assumed that all data is given in ascending wavelength order, and it is necessary to specify "white spectrum" for calibration if the photometric system does not determine it by equal-energy irradiance density by wavelengths ([this link](https://hst-docs.stsci.edu/acsdhb/chapter-5-acs-data-analysis/5-1-photometry#id-5.1Photometry-5.1.15.1.1PhotometricSystems,Units,andZeropoints) may help).
 Typically you need to specify `calibration_system: 'AB'` when working with Sloan filters and `calibration_system: 'Vega'` for all other cases.

 Supported input keys of a database unit:
 - `nm` (list): list of wavelengths in nanometers
-- `br` (list): same-size list of "brightness", flux in units of energy (not a photon counter)
+- `br` (list): same-size list of "brightness" in energy density units (not a photon counter)
 - `mag` (list): same-size list of magnitudes
 - `sd` (list/number): same-size list of standard deviations or a general value
 - `nm_range` (dict): `start`, `stop`, `step` keys defining a wavelength range